 Buttigieg is echoing President Biden who noted the wildly excessive profits the shipping companies controlling the East Coast ports have made since the Covid pandemic.
 But dealing with corporate greed is only part of the situation.
 The delay in getting a deal done will not only eventually put a significant dent in the economic progress made under the Biden-Harris Administration, but could also hamper recovery efforts for Hurricane Helene victims, since needed goods and construction materials won't be able to move from the affected ports.
 So, the Administration needs to keep hammering that consortium to get back to the negotiating table and get a contract done now.

-UPDATE: ABC News is reporting that the strike has been suspended until January 15, 2025, to provide time for negotiations to continue on a new contract.
+UPDATE: There's reporting that the strike has been suspended until January 15, 2025, after a tentative deal was made on wages to provide time for negotiations to continue on a new contract.

 (Photo: striking dock workers at Port Tampa Bay / Chris Young, WMNF News)